jcrodriguez1989/weeddream/Post/medium.md

 able to add to the original image.
 Easily differentiable flower textures can be observed, as well as some seeds tend to appear.

-Would you like to get your picture WeedDreamed?
+Tell me, would you like to get your picture WeedDreamed?
 Comment on this post, and I will try to get the job done 🦾!

+## Conclusions

+The database with which WeedCeption\_v1 was trained was small and unbalanced.
+However, it was shown that when using the model to generate dreams, effects related to the training categories begin to appear.
+It can be concluded that it is completely possible to generate a “WeedDream” model.

 ## Next Steps

 As previously mentioned, DeepDream tends to add animal figures, since it was trained with an unbalanced amount of images for animals.
-In WeedDream something similar happens, since the number of flower images is times greater than the rest, flowers is the most distinguishable effect obtained.
+In WeedDream something similar happens, since the number of flower images is times greater than the rest, “flowers” is the most distinguishable effect obtained.
 Retraining the model with a larger number of images, towards obtaining WeedCeption\_v2, would definitely result in a more interesting analysis.
 Maybe Weedmaps or Leafly can help by allowing me to use their gigantic image database 😅🙏.
+I am optimistic that analyzing more images, as well as more categories, would result in amazing new effects.

 ## Reproducibility